Top Water Sports in Watamu

 01

 Kenya’s premier snorkelling destination.
-Coral gardens, sea turtles, and hundreds of reef fish species in water so clear you can see the bottom at ten metres.
+Coral gardens, sea turtles, and hundreds of reef fish in crystal-clear water.

 02